-Under this alternative, selected ditches would be filled to reduce landside seepage, via increasing back pressure.
-In areas where ditch fill alone would not generate a sufficient level of seepage reduction, berms varying in length and ranging between 150 and 300 feet would be constructed.
-The existing landside toe ditch would be re-created approximately 50 feet from the berm toe.
+Under this alternative, selected ditches will be filled to reduce landside seepage, via increasing back pressure.
+In areas where ditch fill alone will not generate a sufficient level of seepage reduction, berms varying in length and ranging between 150 and 300 feet will be constructed.
+The existing landside toe ditch will be re-created approximately 50 feet from the berm toe.